Sira (film)

-Sira is a 2023 co-production drama film, written and directed by Apolline Traoré and starring Nafissatou Cissé, Mike Danon, Lazare Minoungou, Nathalie Vairac and Ruth Werner.
-The film depicts the story of young nomad named Sira, who after a brutal attack refuses to surrender to her fate without a fight and instead takes a stand against Islamist terror.
+Sira is a 2023 drama film written and directed by Apolline Traoré and starring Nafissatou Cissé, Mike Danon, Lazare Minoungou, Nathalie Vairac and Ruth Werner.
+The film depicts the story of young nomad named Sira, who after a brutal attack refuses to surrender to her fate without a fight and instead takes a stand against terror.
+It is a co-production between Burkina Faso, Senegal, France and Germany.

-It had its world premiere on 21 February 2023 at the 73rd Berlin International Film Festival, where it won the Panorama Audience Award for best feature.
+It had its world premiere on 21 February 2023 at the 73rd Berlin International Film Festival, where it won the Panorama Audience Award for Best Feature Film.
+It was selected as the Burkinabé entry in the Best International Feature Film category for the 96th Academy Awards.
+Burkina Faso submitted a film for the first time since 1989.
+On December 7, it appeared in the eligible list for consideration for the 2024 Oscars, but it didn't make it to the shortlist.

 Synopsis

-The film set in the Sahel tells the story of a young Fulani girl, Sira travelling to meet her groom Jean-Sidi.
-Suddenly she and her family are attacked by Islamist terrorists.
-All the men are shot and the leader of the gang, Yéré takes Sira and rape her.
-Left for dead in the desert, Sira finds herself alone and take refuge in a cave as she weaves her survival plan.
+The film set in the Sahel tells the story of a young Fulani girl, Sira, travelling to meet her groom, Jean-Sidi.
+Suddenly she and her family are attacked by terrorists.
+All the men are shot and the leader of the gang, Yéré, takes Sira and rapes her.
+Left for dead in the desert, Sira finds herself alone and takes refuge in a cave as she weaves her survival plan.